The 2026 Agency Benchmarks Report is here!

 SEO analytics, lead gen, social media metrics, PPC metrics, email marketing metrics

-This is also where free client report templates become a growth lever: you can standardize your reporting needs while still keeping reports customizable.
+This is also where free client report templates become a growth lever: you standardize your reporting needs while keeping every report customizable.

 A simple checklist for building better client reports in AgencyAnalytics